pmq20/node-packer/node/doc/api/net.md

 socket as reported by the operating system:
 `{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`

-### socket.bufferSize
+### `socket.bufferSize`
 <!-- YAML
 added: v0.3.8
+deprecated:
+  - v14.6.0
 -->

+> Stability: 0 - Deprecated: Use [`writable.writableLength`][] instead.

 * {integer}

+This property shows the number of characters buffered for writing.
+The buffer may contain strings whose length after encoding is not yet known.
+So this number is only an approximation of the number of bytes in the buffer.

 `net.Socket` has the property that `socket.write()` always works.
 This is to help users get up and running quickly.
-The computer cannot always keep up with the amount of data that is written to a socket - the network connection simply might be too slow.
+The computer cannot always keep up with the amount of data that is written to a socket.
+The network connection simply might be too slow.
 Node.js will internally queue up the data written to a socket and send it out over the wire when it is possible.
-(Internally it is polling on the socket's file descriptor for being writable).

 The consequence of this internal buffering is that memory may grow.
-This property shows the number of characters currently buffered to be written.
-(Number of characters is approximately equal to the number of bytes to be written, but the buffer may contain strings, and the strings are lazily encoded, so the exact number of bytes is not known.)

 Users who experience large or growing `bufferSize` should attempt to "throttle" the data flows in their program with [`socket.pause()`][] and [`socket.resume()`][].

-### socket.bytesRead
+### `socket.bytesRead`
 <!-- YAML
 added: v0.5.3
 -->